jfrank-summit/auto-id/docs/design/payments-integration.md

 - Wallets/escrow as CAIP‑10 addresses; proofs of control provided via EIP‑191 message signatures.
 - For escrow, contract ABI and chain ID are included in `escrow` with link to policy.
 - Aggregated vouchers redeemed on configured chain; risk parameters bound by policy.
+- For AP2 crypto rails, consider A2A x402 for stablecoin settlement; advertise CAIP‑10/19 coordinates in Agent Card when enabled.

 ### Security and compliance